brittonlaroche/realm-tensorflow/README.md

 I chose Tensorflow.js for this project because it is very intuitive, easy to pick up and the results can be seen directly in the web browser with just a few lines of code.
 I was able to watch a few Tensorflow.js videos and create the first version of this app in a weekend.
 Its only 88 lines of code but it loads sales data from a gas station into MongoDB, creates a Tensorflow model from MongoDB, tranis the model and makes a prediction on how many gallons will be sold based on price in just 88 lines of code!

+I highly recommedn the followng 3 videos, about 7 minutes each.
+It will be the best 21 minutes you can spend to learn all the core concepts.
 <a href="https://www.youtube.com/playlist?list=PLs6AluHXaQnjeI6jzDkpKXvbPj31i4GgF"><img src="./img/tfjsvideos.png"></a>

+I also recommend a Udemy course for some deeper learning and good examples in the final part of this lab.

 ## ![1](./img/1b.png) Create an Atlas Cluster
 Our first step is to create an atlas cluster.
 Create a free tier cluster known as an M0.